 And just to let you know, my dad is doing fine after the surgery all those years ago.

-The buildings are not built of bricks as you’d expect, but are in fact made out of a combination of wood, fiberglass and decorated by very talented set painter to make it look real.
+The buildings are not built of bricks, but are in fact made out of a combination of wood, fibreglass and decorated by very talented set painters to make them look real.

 Keep your eyes open

 Nothing is as it seems, so keep your eyes open and see what you spot.